prathamesh-sonpatki/prometheus-workshop/README.md

 - [ ] How do we get data for a range instead of a single timestamp?
 Range vector vs. instant vector.
 - [ ] Rate of change in the number of requests.
 - [ ] Bytes allocated by Go for memstats. `go_memstats_alloc_bytes`
-- [ ] What's the overall request rate (with a 1 minute rolling-window)
+- [ ] What's the overall request rate (with a 1 minute rolling window)
 - [ ] How many requests per minute are errors?
 - [ ] What's the error rate (in %) of requests to the /users endpoint?
-- [ ] Top requested endpoints by status code
+- [ ] Top-requested endpoints by status code

 ## Milestone 6: Alerting